Contact Lens Care

 How long does it take for your eyes to adjust to new glasses?

 Sometimes you will need time to adjust to a new pair of glasses.
 The adjustment period can sometimes take a few days, a few weeks or even up to a month.
-This will depend on the individual and their type of prescription.
+This will depend on the individual and their prescription.

 Is it normal for new glasses to blur?